yourdevkalki/arbitrum-vibekit/typescript/clients/web/README.md

   #   restart: unless-stopped
 ```

-If you're integrating a custom agent, ensure your agent's server runs and is accessible via a URL first.
-Then add its server configurations in this file.
+If you're integrating a custom agent, ensure your agent's server runs and is accessible via a URL first, and then add its server configurations to this file.
+We recommend using our [Quickstart Agent template](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/templates/quickstart-agent) to create custom agents, it provides all the necessary boilerplate code so you can start building right away.

+> [!NOTE]
-**Note:** Each agent server must use a unique port number.
+> Each agent server must use a unique port number.
 If two agents are assigned the same port in your Docker Compose or server configurations, they will fail to start due to a port conflict (`port already in use` error).
-To avoid this, assign a different port to each agent and update both your Docker Compose file and the corresponding URLs in `agents-config.ts` so the frontend can connect to each agent correctly.
+> To avoid this, assign a different port to each agent and update both your Docker Compose file and the corresponding URLs in `agents-config.ts` so the frontend can connect to each agent correctly.

 **2. Add a new entry to the `chatAgents` array in [agents-config.ts](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/clients/web/agents-config.ts) file with the new agent's `id`, `name`, `description`, and any `suggestedActions`.**